[Note: An updated post on the use of “they” in singular references was published on May 22, 2017.]

 Q: What’s a suitable (that is, gender-less) alternative to the use of the pronoun “his” in the sentence “Someone forgot to pay his bills”?
 Many people use “their” instead of “his” in this case and others like it.
 What’s your opinion?

 A: You’ve asked the grammar question of the century: What’s a suitable, gender-free, singular pronoun for such cases?
 The answer: There isn’t one.
-“They,” “them,” and “their” aren’t legitimate singular pronouns, even though millions of people use them that way.
+The use of “they,” “them,” and “their” in reference to singulars isn’t considered acceptable in formal English (at least as of today) even though millions of people use them that way.

 One solution to the problem is to use the phrase “his or her,” as in “Someone forgot to pay his or her bills.”
 But many people consider that clunky.